ElasticSA/elsec_dr2an/README.md

 ## Getting Started

+### New Javascript version

+This script will grab the information from any running Kibana instance.

+Steps:
+ - cd into this project directory
+ - run: `npm install` to get all dependancies
+ - run: `node ./main.js -h`

+Read the printed help on creating a JSON config file; we'll assume you named this file "config".

+Note: You could also npm to install elsec_dr2an as a shell command; here we'll just run the script from the project directory.

+ - run: `node ./main ./config`

+### Old Bash script

+This script will grab the information from the detection rules github repository.
-Ensure you have the following shell tools installed: jq, dasel, & git
+Ensure you have the following shell tools installed: jq, dasel (https://github.com/TomWright/dasel/releases), git, & bash v3+.

 Run the script: .\gen_an_layer.sh > output.json